gh-unit/gh-unit/README.md

 - Search and filter tests by keywords.
 - View logging by test case.
 - Show stack traces and useful debugging information.
-- Be embeddable as a framework (using @rpath) for Mac OSX apps, or as a static library in your iPhone projects.
+- Include as a framework in your projects

 ## Links